Quick Design Feedback Tools:

 The Micro plan costs $158 a month and is designed for organisations with between 1 and 10 employees, plus for non-profits and public sector clients.
 The SMB plan costs $410 per month and is for 11 to 100 employees.
 The Enterprise plan is priced at $825 per month.

-A crowd sourcing tool for getting almost instant feedback on an idea, prototype or a new product development that you want to check-out before it goes live.
-Feedback is normally provided within 3 to 4 hours and guaranteed within 24 hours.
+A crowd sourcing tool for getting almost instant design feedback on an idea, prototype or a new product development that you want to check-out before it goes live.
+Design feedback is normally provided within 3 to 4 hours and guaranteed within 24 hours.

 Pricing: A free trial is available (English only) for up to 3 respondents for one test per account and with feedback within 48 hours.
 A starter plan costs $149 per test for 25 respondents and supports 11 languages.
 The basic plan costs $299 per test for 50 respondents and the Pro plan is priced at $499 for 100 respondents.